Disney results beat expectations as streaming offsets park struggles

-(Reuters) - Walt Disney Co swung to a surprise profit as “The Mandalorian” and “Soul” helped the company top Wall Street expectations, offsetting the hit to theme park operations and movie releases from the coronavirus pandemic.
+(Reuters) - Walt Disney Co reported quarterly earnings that topped Wall Street expectations as gains in its streaming media business helped make up the hit to theme park operations and movie releases from the coronavirus pandemic.

-The hit “Star Wars” inspired TV series and animated feature lured millions more new paying subscribers to the Disney+ streaming service, which is positioning to be a credible threat to the dominance of Netflix Inc in the streaming video wars.

-The Disney+ streaming service had reached 94.9 million subscribers as of Jan.
-2, the company said, up from 86.8 million in early December.
-Including Hulu and ESPN+, Disney’s paid streaming membership topped 146 million.

 Shares of Disney, which closed at a record high of $190.86 in regular trading on Thursday, climbed 3.6% to $197.76 in after-hours trading.